JC0103/F1Tenth-Lab2/README.md

 1. Clone this repo into catkin_ws/src.
 2. Build the ROS package: `catkin build safety`.
 3. Launch it: `roslaunch safety AEB_simulation`.

+## Problem and Suggested modifications

+1. The collision during turning is still possible as the lidar sensing until TTC calculation still need a period of time.
+(We can slow down the speed during turning, or come out with higher TCC thersold during turning)